marbel82/GynvaelsMissions/Mission015/readme.md

         }
     }
 ```
+There are only 3 different colors in the image.

-And I saved the red color values to the file.
+I saved the red color values to the file.

 ``` C#
     // Red color